nedix/mega-webdav-container/README.md

 # [mega-webdav-container][project]

-The purpose of this container is to interact with MEGA.nz Cloud Drives using the WebDAV protocol.
+The purpose of this container is to enable interaction with MEGA.nz Cloud Drives using the WebDAV protocol.

 ## Table of contents